-- Contemporary: A blend of modern and lyrical styles with an edge
+- Contemporary: A blend of modern and lyrical styles with an edge.

-- Hip-Hop: A routine consisting of pop locking, funk or street style dance.
+- Hip-Hop: A routine consisting of pop-locking, funk, or street style dance.

-- Lyrical: routine must contain interpretation of music, use of extension, control and balance.
+- Lyrical: Routine must contain interpretation of music, use of extension, control, and balance.

-- Modern: The interpretation of idea with use of isolations, contractions, and demonstrate a feel for music.
+- Modern: The interpretation of idea with the use of isolations, contractions, and demonstrate a feel for music.

-- Musical Theatre: routine portraying a Broadway or film character or theme, vocalization and lip-sync is allowed.
+- Musical Theatre: A routine portraying a Broadway or film character or theme, vocalization and lip-sync is allowed.

 - Open: A combination of dance styles and any acrobatics/gymnastic tricks are allowed.

 - Pointe: routine containing ballet technique and steps while wearing Pointe shoes.
-No Acrobatics/Gymnastics Tricks.
+No acrobatics/gymnastics tricks.